What Is It?

 Don't have unprotected sex

-In the United States, hepatitis B vaccine is offered to all children.
+In the United States and many other countries, hepatitis B vaccine is offered to all children.
 Adults at high risk of exposure also should be immunized.
 These include medical personnel.

 There is no cure for acute hepatitis B. Rather, treatment is aimed at reducing the amount of virus in the body, and easing the inflammation that causes the symptoms.